glennhenry/cs-notes/docs/computer-organization-and-architecture/08-assembly-language/assembly-language.md

 Basic arithmetic are performed with `ADD`, `SUB`, and `MUL`.
 There are also `ADC` and `SBC` to add and subtract with carried value from the register flag.

 ![ARM arithmetic](./arm-arithmetic.png)
-Source : Book 1 page 171
+Source: Book 1 page 171

 These take destination register as the first argument, in which it performs the desired operation using the two operands provided in the second and third argument.